 C sharp tuning is an alternate arrangement for a 6-string guitar.
 It’s achieved by tuning your guitar one and a half steps down from standard.
-When done properly, your strings will be tuned to C#, G#, C#, F#, A#, D#.
+When done properly, your strings will be tuned to C#, F#, B, E, G#, and C#.

-In this article, we will explore how to tune to C sharp, as well as where it is used and how it can benefit you as a musician.
+In this article, we will explore how to tune to C sharp, as well as where it’s used and how it can benefit you as a musician.
+We will also explore a few tips, as your guitar might not be able to handle this lower tuning.

 C Sharp Tuning For Guitar